Pixel Camera: Motion Photos

 Google Camera's Motion photo mode is similar to HTC's Zoe and iOS' Live Photo.
 When enabled, a short, silent, video clip of relatively low resolution is paired with the original photo.
 If RAW is enabled, only a 0.8MP DNG file is created, not the non-motion 12.2MP DNG.
 Motion Photos was introduced on the Pixel 2.
 Motion Photo is disabled in HDR+ enhanced mode.

 Video Stabilization

-Fused Video Stabilization, a technique that combines Optical Image Stabilization and Electronic/Digital image stabilization, can be enabled for significantly smoother video.
+Fused Video Stabilization, a technique that combines optical image stabilization and Electronic/Digital image stabilization, can be enabled for significantly smoother video.
 This technique also corrects Rolling shutter distortion and Focus breathing, amongst various other problems.
 Fused Video Stabilization was introduced on the Pixel 2.

 Super Res Zoom

-Super Res Zoom is a multi-frame super-resolution technique introduced with the Pixel 3 that shifts the image sensor to achieve higher resolution, which Google claim is equivalent to 2-3x optical zoom.
+Super Res Zoom is a multi-frame super-resolution technique introduced with the Pixel 3 that shifts the image sensor to achieve higher resolution, which Google claim is equivalent to 2-3× optical zoom.
 It is similar to drizzle image processing.
-Super Res Zoom can also be used with telephoto lens, for example Google claims the Pixel 4 can capture 8x zoom at near-optical quality.
+Super Res Zoom can also be used with telephoto lens, for example Google claims the Pixel 4 can capture 8× zoom at near-optical quality.

-Smartburst

-Smartburst is activated by holding the shutter button down.
-Whilst the button is held down, up to 10 shots per second are captured.
-Once released, the best pictures captured are automatically highlighted.

-Different 'creations' can be produced from the captured pictures: